leadedge/ofSpoutDemo/BUILD.md

 - Click the "Environment variables" button.
 - In the top pane you will see the "Path" variable.
 - Double click this to bring up the "Edit environment variable" window.
 - Click "New" and enter the path as found above.
-Most likely it will be :

-C:\Program Files\Microsoft Visual Studio\2022\Community\Msbuild\Current\Bin

 - Click OK to enter the new path and OK again to exit.

 Now MSbuild is ready to run from a console window without having to enter the full path.